35 Unique Gift Ideas for Anyone on Your Holiday List

 Sphere Hanging Basket

-To buy: $38 (hanging hardware not included), shopterrain.com.
+To buy: from $38 (hanging hardware not included), shopterrain.com.

 Dash Mini Maker 3-Piece Griddle, Waffle, and Grill Set